-This shutter is used in the ‘M’ series of Pentax automatic cameras.
-The shutter, mirror cage, and body parts are essentially the same for the whole range from the ME, through to the worlds first commercial autofocus SLR, the ME-F.
+How to Service Pentax Vertical Run Shutters like the one used in the ‘M’ series of Pentax automatic cameras.
+The shutter, mirror cage, and body parts are essentially the same for the whole range from the ME, through to the world’s first commercial autofocus SLR, the ME-F.

 Here I show one method of checking the shutter speeds and timing, and how to rectify any problems in the shutter itself.

 First, let me list the problems normally attributable to the shutter.

 - Partially obscured images with flash.

 - Dark bands at top or bottom of the image.
 (Sides for horizontal run shutters.)

 - Shutter only operating on ‘X’ or ‘B’ speed settings.

 Note that the shutter itself is only rarely the cause of the shutter jamming, or the camera locking up.
 (Unjamming ME-Supers is the most common camera repair I am generally asked to do!)
 This is usually caused by a problem with the mirror mechanism.
 If there is no obvious damage to the shutter curtains, or a foreign object, or substance (Commonly marmalade!) has got into the camera, then the cause is most likely elsewhere.

 If your camera is locked, please look at the ME-Super disassembly page on this site.
 The problem is common in older examples and usually has a simple cause, and solution.